“How was she?” Jane asked me. Willow clung to her leg in greeting.

 “Ella, your face.
 You’re starting to worry me.”

-I nod.
+I nodded.
 “Stan is really Benjamin Kakoa.”

 “No one.
 Well, Jack, but I don’t think he realizes who he is.
 Ben lives down the hill from him.
 I met him at Jack’s place just before Christmas, which is why I was talking to Dad and Jacob about CTE.
 Jane, you have to promise me that you won’t tell anyone.
-Not even the family.
-I swear to God, if you do, I’ll never fucking forgive you.”
-My tone is savage, the inner dragon rearing her head.
+Not even the family.”
+My tone turned savage, my inner dragon rearing her head.
+“I swear to God, if you do, I’ll never forgive you.”

 “I mean it, Jane.”

-Her face darkens.
-“Jesus, I get it, Ella.
-What the hell is he even doing up here?”
+Her face darkened.
+“I won’t say anything.
+I actually have some journalistic integrity, you know.
+What the hell is he even doing up here anyway?”

+I hesitated.
 “It’s not my place to say.”

-“Is he about to come bitch me out over this?
-That dude is scary.”
+“Is he about to come bitch me out over this?” she asked, glancing toward her daughter.
+“That dude is scary.”

 “I get it.
 Maybe try to give him the benefit of the doubt from now on, though.”

-She opens her eyes to look at me.
-“I will.
-I need to call my editor and get an extension.”
+“I will.”
+She opened her eyes and looked at me.
+“I need to call my editor and get an extension.”